odoo/odoo/doc/reference/mobile.rst

 How does it work?
 =================

-Internal working of the mobile application:
+Internal workings of the mobile application:

 .. image:: images/mobile_working.jpg